Pagetopsis macropterus

-Pagetopsis macropterus species of marine ray-finned fish belonging to the family Channichthyidae, the crocodile icefishes.
+Pagetopsis macropterus is a species of marine ray-finned fish belonging to the family Channichthyidae, the crocodile icefishes.
 This species is found in the Southern Ocean.

 Taxonomy

-Pagetopsis macropterus was first formally described in 1907 as Champsocephalus macropterus by the Belgian-born British ichthyologist George Albert Boulenger with the type locality given as near Cape Armitage, Ross Island in Victoria Land.
+Pagetopsis macropterus was first formally described in 1907, as Champsocephalus macropterus, by the Belgian-born British ichthyologist George Albert Boulenger, with the type locality given as near Cape Armitage, Ross Island, in Victoria Land.
 When Charles Tate Regan described the genus Pagetopsis this was its type species by monotypy.
-The specific name macropterus means "large finned" an allusion to the large dorsal and pelvic fins, especially those of juveniles.
+The specific name macropterus means "large-finned", an allusion to the large dorsal and pelvic fins, especially those of juveniles.

 Description

-Pagetopsis macropterus has around 15 narrow dark bars, lighter at the center, on its grayish green body and dark stripes on its cheeks but has a whitish ventral area.
+Pagetopsis macropterus has around 15 narrow dark bars, lighter at the center, on its grayish green body and dark stripes on its cheeks, but has a whitish ventral area.
 It grows to a maximum length of 33 cm and lives at depths of 5 to 655 m.
-The dorsal fins contain 12-15 spines and 27-32 soft rays while the anal fin has 24-27 soft rays.
-It has a large mouth with the maxilla reaching a level with the front third of the eye and this has two rows of conical teeth in each jaw.
+The dorsal fins contain 12–15 spines and 27–32 soft rays, while the anal fin has 24–27 soft rays.
+It has a large mouth, with the maxilla reaching a level with the front third of the eye, and this has two rows of conical teeth in each jaw.
 The caudal fin is almost truncate but can be rounded.